 Donna George Storey Loves Brushes

-Donna George Storey, a wonderful person and an absolutely fantastic writer, has just posted this touching review of Brushes - including a mini interview - on her Sex, Food and Writing blog.
-Thanks so much, Donna!
+Donna George Storey, a wonderful person and an absolutely fantastic writer, posted this touching review of Brushes - including a mini interview - on her Sex, Food and Writing blog awhile ago.
+And, since this erotic romance novel has just been released by the wonderful Sizzler Editions I thought I'd repost it.
+Thanks again, Donna!